hatredholder/Quiz-Website/README.md

 # Quiz-Website

-Simple Quiz Website with a timer on each quiz.
+Simple Quiz Website with a timer on each quiz.\

+Functionality: Add a Quiz; Add a Question to a Quiz; Add an Answer to a Question; Delete a Quiz;

 Frontend: CSS, Bootstrap 4.5.